Cowboys News App [Android]

 Jakar Hamilton

 A common theme on defense, more so than any year in recent memory, is that pretty much every starting position, with few exceptions, are up for grabs.
 Church is written in ink; the rest will have to kick, claw, scratch and bite to start and/or make the final 53.
 Again, Preseason is going to be very interesting.
 I would not be surprised to see the Cowboys keep more than four safeties given the injury issues that have attacked this position over the last two years.
-But if they do so, it will be at the expense of the defensive line, which is already one injury away from Marinelli having to dig through the scrap heap.
+But if they do so, it will be at the expense of the defensive line, which is already one injury away from Marinelli having to dig through the free agent scrap heap.
 For me, I would rather see the Cowboys take their chances at safety than the defensive line.

 Special Teams: